-Since 2011 self-care activities linked to ISD have been organised around the world, in countries as far apart as Brazil, China, Mexico, Myanmar, Nepal, South Africa, South Korea, Switzerland, the United States and Vietnam.
+Since 2011 self-care activities linked to ISD have been organised around the world, in countries as far apart as Bangladesh, Bolivia, Brazil, Canada, China, Iran, Mexico, Myanmar, Nepal, South Africa, South Korea, Switzerland, Tanzania, the United States and Vietnam.
 Some countries – the UK and Canada – have organised self-care weeks.

 ISD-related activities have been focused on youth (e.g. a poster design competition, mob flash dance, and concerts), seniors (community involvement programmes, physical examination programmes), the general public (public lectures, expert advice, sponsored public walks, football and golf matches, tai chi classes), occupational health, pharmacy (poster campaign, pharmacy manager training), research (on self-care habits and behaviour), and the media (media events, newspaper and journal articles).